 [Heading inserted by No. 19 of 2010 s.
 35(4).]

-10. Death or withdrawal of partner in a firm or director of a body corporate
+10. Death or withdrawal of partner in firm or director of body corporate, Commissioner to be notified etc.

 (1) Where a firm or body corporate is licensed and the holder of a current triennial certificate but subsequently by reason of a death or withdrawal it ceases to be qualified in terms of section 28(1)(c) and (d) or section 29(1)(c) and (d) the firm or body corporate shall immediately give to the Commissioner written notice to that effect, and the firm or body corporate may, on such terms as the Commissioner may notify to the firm or body corporate, carry on the business for a period of 3 months after the death or withdrawal or until other arrangements are made to comply with the Act, whichever is the sooner.